AdobeDocs/commerce-admin.en/help/b2b/catalog-shared-pricing-structure.md

 ---
 # Set Pricing and Structure

 Setting up the pricing and structure of a shared catalog is a two-step process.
 Your current place in the process is highlighted with a number in the progress bar at the top of the page.
 You can view the other step in the process at any time by clicking the progress bar.
-For example, if you’re working on custom pricing, you might want to return to the product selection page for reference.
+For example, if you're working on custom pricing, you might want to return to the product selection page for reference.
 Simply click **[!UICONTROL Products]** in the progress bar at the top of the page, and then click **[!UICONTROL Pricing]** to return to the custom pricing page.
 Your work is not lost in this process.

 ![Products in Catalog](./assets/shared-catalog-products-workspace.png)<!-- zoom -->

 In the standard category tree, the root category is the topmost container and is referred to as _Default Category_ in the sample data.
 However, when shared catalogs are enabled, the category tree has an outer container called _Root Catalog_.
 The root catalog encompasses all other category structures that exist in the system.
-For more information, see [Catalog Scope](https://docs.magento.com/user-guide/catalog/catalog-scope.html).
+For more information, see [Catalog Scope](../catalog/introduction.md#catalog-scope).

 ## Step 1: Open the shared catalog pricing and structure configuration